-CSI is more than a TV franchise which explores increasingly clever ways of removing a pesky relative.
+CSI is more than a TV franchise of crime investigation shows with increasingly clever ways of removing a pesky relative.

 Continual Service Improvement (CSI) has been around for years as a key component of the Information Technology Infrastructure Library (ITIL).
 ITIL is a series of best-practice guidelines that can help you improve business processes in a variety of areas.